DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/35 Paging/Paging.md

 ---

-When working with small datasets, you can disable paging by setting the **paging**.[enabled](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/paging/enabled.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/paging/#enabled') option to **false**.
+When working with small datasets, you can disable paging by setting the **paging**.[enabled](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/paging/enabled.md '/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/paging/#enabled') property to **false**.

 ---